JuliaJohns/Jekyll/myblog/gettingstarted.md

 ---
+title: Getting started with the API
 layout: page
+toc: false
+summary: "This page helps you get started with the API."
 last_updated: Feb 27, 2019
-summary: "This page is a template for API reference documentation."
+permalink: gettingstarted.html
 sidebar: home_sidebar
-title: Getting started
-permalink: gettingstarted.html
 ---

 ## Before you begin